openstack-archive/cookbook-openstack-telemetry/README.md

 identity_registration
 ----
-- Registers the endpoints with Keystone.
+- Registers the endpoints, tenant and user for metering service with Keystone.

 Attributes
 ==========